 Suspension Leveling Kits can change the angle of the transmission and pan, which can change how the level check hole functions and affect the amount of fluid.

-For 2017 gas engine Canyon and Colorado, GM switches to an 8 speed transmission.
-See article in The Shop Magazine.
+For 2017 and newer gas engine Canyon and Colorado, GM switched to an 8 speed transmission.
+See PML deep 8L90 transmission pan project.

 Benefits of PML Design